ibm-cloud-docs/openwhisk/prep.md

 9. Create an action called `jokes` that uses your `jokes.zip` file.
 You must also specify the entry point as `jokes`.
 You must also specify the `--kind` flag for the runtime.

     ```bash
-    ibmcloud fn action create jokes </path/to/file/>jokes.zip --kind python:3.7 --main joke
+    ibmcloud fn action create jokes </path/to/file/>jokes.zip --kind python:3.9 --main joke
     ```
     {: pre}

     **Example output**

-    ```
+    ```sh
     ok: created action jokes
     ```
     {: screen}

-9. Invoke the action to verify it is working.
+10. Invoke the action to verify it is working.
 Include the `--result` flag to return the result in the command line.

     ```bash
     ibmcloud fn action invoke jokes --result